-According to GIS analysis conducted for this vulnerability assessment, there are an estimated 22,746 people residing in dam inundation zones throughout the Eastern Region.
+According to GIS analysis conducted for this vulnerability assessment, there are an estimated 22,746 people residing in identified dam inundation zones throughout the Eastern Region.
+This number does not include people downstream of federally-owned dams that do not release information on dam inundation zones.
 This estimate was derived by taking the number of residential parcels within the inundation zone and multiplying them by the average household size for each county per the U.S. Census Bureau American Community Survey estimates.
-The breakdown of these exposed populations per county and jurisdiction are shown in Table 4-9 below.
+The breakdown of these exposed populations per county and jurisdiction are shown in Table 4-11 below.